Ashoka University professor sent to judicial custody for remarks on Operation Sindoor

 Mahmudabad, the head of Ashoka University’s political science department, was on Sunday remanded to police custody for two days.

 He was presented before Judicial Magistrate Azad Singh on Tuesday, who rejected the Haryana Police’s request for seven more days of Mahmudabad’s custody.
+The court listed the case for hearing next on May 27, according to The Indian Express.

 This came a day after the Supreme Court accepted a request for an early hearing of a petition challenging the professor’s arrest.
 The matter is likely to be heard on Wednesday.